 There are still some rules to abide by, however.
 Keep our pants and chinos fitted, in a neutral colour or a neutral, and keep them on the shorter side to prevent any ugly folds over your shoe.

 If you decide to wear jeans, you should look to be wearing darker shades of blue, or go for black jeans, and be sure to avoid rips to ensure you keep with the ‘smart’ part of the casual.
 Ideally, pair your denim with a shirt or t-shirt and a blazer.

 Smart Casual Shorts

 With smart casual shorts, it’s probably easier to tell you what to avoid.
 Boardies, cargo shorts, anything below the knee, and anything you could be seen playing sport in should be firmly ignored.

 Go for something tailored, to show you’re putting in a bit of effort, in a cotton or cotton-linen.
 Chuck in a pattern if the rest of your outfit is plain, but otherwise keep it simple with navy, grey, or cream.
 And we did say keep them tailored, but they shouldn’t look like retro footy shorts where beans contour reigns supreme.

 Smart Casual Shoes & Sneakers

 Unlike cocktail dress (smart casual’s older, aloof brother) shoes are less of a problem.
 You can get away with a lot, but not quite everything.
 The rule is to keep them harmonious with the top half of your outfit.
-Don’t wear oxfords with shorts and a linen oxford shirt.
+Don’t wear oxfords with shorts and a linen oxford shirt, for example.

 You probably know better already, but remember that shoes make or break the outfit and you’ll be judged on their merit even if you’re wearing a Rolex and shouting everyone beers.